 Fact or myth: The penalty for not having insurance in 2014 is only $100.

-The penalty in 2014 is calculated one of 2 ways.
-If you or your dependents don’t have insurance that qualifies as minimum essential coverage you’ll pay whichever of these amounts is higher:
+MYTH.
+The penalty is calculated one of 2 ways.
+If you or your dependents don’t have insurance that qualifies as minimum essential coverage you’ll pay whichever of these amounts is higher.

 - $95 per person for the year ($47.50 per child under 18).
 The maximum penalty per family using this method is $285.

 Fact or Myth: The penalty will be increasing.

 FACT.
 For the 2016 tax year the penalty will be 2.5% of yearly income or $695, whichever is higher.
 [Source]

 Fact or Myth: If I get hurt I can just visit the marketplace and buy insurance to get treatment.

 MYTH.
 You can only purchase insurance on the Connect for Health Colorado marketplace during specific open enrollment periods.
 If you get injured and try to purchase insurance during a non-enrollment period, you will not be able to buy from the marketplace unless you experience a qualifying life event.
 The next open enrollment period is November 1, 2015 to January 31, 2016.
 [Source]

 Fact or Myth: If I choose to pay the penalty and not purchase insurance, I won’t have to pay for certain medical costs.